bryanherger/vertica-containers/one-node/README.md

 # How to use this image

-## Store the Vertica RPM or DEB
+## Obtain Vertica Installer and License Key

 To build an image using this repository, you must store your Vertica RPM or DEB archive in the `./packages` directory and specify the package name as shown below.
 You must also store a copy of the license key as "key.xml" in the packages directory.
-Install media and license keys may be obtained from the software portal (SLD).
+Install media and NON-PRODUCTION license key may be obtained from the software portal (SLD).
 Or, you can sign up for a trial license through OpenText sales.

 ## Build the image